JoaoPauloAires/norm-identifier/dataset_generation/README.md

 ##### 1.2 - Problem Generator

-Now that we understand how a problem setting file works, we can generate automatically generate it using the [problem_generator.py](problem_generator.py) script.
+Now that we understand how a problem setting file works, we can automatically generate it using the [problem_generator.py](problem_generator.py) script.
 This script requires a single parameter that defines some limitations of what will be generated.
 We set these parameters in a (json file)[problem_gen_dict.json].
 It contains 10 parameters that we use as basis to create the graph.